CSCfi/csc-user-guide/docs/cloud/rahti/usage/projects_and_quota.md

 ![OpenShift new project dialog](img/new_project_dialog_3.7.png)

-You need to pick a unique name that is not in use by any other project in the system.
-You can also enter a human-readable display name and a description for the project.
-You may also enter a CSC computing project in the _Description_ field as described above.
+1. You *need* to pick a **unique name** that is not in use by any other project in the system.
+1. You *can* also enter a **human-readable display name** and.
+1. You *have to* also enter a **CSC computing project** in the _Description_ field.
+It must be a currently valid CSC project, that your account has access to.
+In order to view to which CSC projects you have access to, please check <https://my.csc.fi>.
+If you have access to no CSC project, you will not be able to create any Rahti project.
+If you have Rahti access via project_1000123, you would enter the following in the Description field:

+> csc_project: project_XXXXXXX

+See the section about [accounts](/accounts/).

 Once you have filled in the fields, click "Create", and you will see the application catalog where you can pick an application template or import your own one.